TrendsAI-bit/Solanatokensincinerator/getting-started/ash-rewards.md

 # 💰 ASH Reward System

-Understanding how ASH rewards work and their utility in the Stellar Incinerator ecosystem.
+Understanding how ASH rewards work and their utility in the Bonkseus Incinerator ecosystem.

 ## 🔥 How ASH is Earned